Matthew 25 in the PC(USA)

 The mission of Matthew 25 flows from the words of Jesus when he declared, “whatever you did for one of the least of these, you did for me.”
 Following these words, the Matthew 25 initiative invites individuals and congregations to act with boldness and compassion to serve those in need in their community, congregation, and in the world.

 Education and self-reflection play an important role in this process.
 Individuals and churches are encouraged to begin from a place of humility and listening before moving to informed action.
-This initial step is one of growing in awareness and will be our focus this Fall.

 We have put together a congregation-wide 21-day awareness challenge devotional includes an article or video to watch that focus on the topics of systemic poverty and structural racism.
 The goal is that by the end of 21 days you will have grown in your awareness of the world, had time for intentional self-reflection and be energized to put your faith into action in new and important ways.
 Please find the PDF versio of the 21-Day challenge below for your useage.